MiiRaGe/potaticket/README.md

 - DONE: Add the ability to delete tickets
 - DONE: Improve the multiselect for assignees on the edit ticket page.
 Consider using a library such as [Chosen](http://harvesthq.github.io/chosen/) to help with this
 - DONE: Add a watch task to the default gulp task so that changes to any of the SCSS files result in the CSS files being updated

-## Bonus tasks

-I haven't had time to look at that, however this is really intriging and I didn't know it would be so obvious when updating things.

 ## Side tasks